nautobot/nautobot-app-circuit-maintenance/docs/user/app_use_cases.md

 - `attach_all_providers`: Flag that enables auto linking of newly created `Providers` to this Notification Source.

 !!! note
-    Currently, only IMAP and HTTPS (accounts.google.com) integrations are supported as URL scheme
+    Currently, only IMAP and HTTPS (accounts.google.com) integrations are supported as a URL scheme

 #### IMAP